rtsaad/CarND-Vehicle-Detection/README.md

 ### Executing the Pipeline

-To detect the lane lines, call the following command, together with the file names for the input and output videos.
+To detect the vehicles, call the following command, together with the file names for the input and output videos.

 ```sh